Healing is a Winding Road

 I get a little bit closer to feeling fine

-I’m on the overgiving, overfunctioning side of the give-and-take scale.
+I often lean towards the overgiving, overfunctioning side of the give-and-take scale.
 Although I continue to build stronger boundaries, I still find myself exhausted and disoriented at times.
-I overspend on my family, underinvest in myself, and struggle to carve out personal time to reenergize.
+I’ve been known to overextend myself with partners, underinvest in myself, and struggle to carve out personal time to reenergize.

 What issues do you tend to come up against repeatedly on your healing journey?

 Whatever your answer may be, some aspects of healing need more time and attention than you expect.
 It takes practice to stop beating yourself up about this.
 Returning to old patterns and pain points again and again challenges you to build trust in your own healing process.
 You never know how or when healing will come, but when you trust that you deserve it and that you will heal, you do.

 To help you build your trust in your own healing process, especially when you find yourself chasing your tail—try this simple writing exercise:

 Carve out 10 minutes to write freely on the following prompt:

 Describe a stubborn thought, feeling, or behavioral pattern that is particularly frustrating right now.

 Once you feel you’ve described the gist of the issue, write I deserve and trust in my own healing.
 Feel free to modify this statement so it resonates with you.
 Then, take a few moments to breathe deeply and let your statement sink in.